drbeco/wumpus/README.md

         + explore new squares
         + no new squares, explore random old squares

+Note:

+    - Agent 001 is for fixed start position of the agent at [1,1]
+    - Agent 005 is for random agent start position

 ### Agent 002

 Strategy:

 A prefixed list of actions fine-tuned for the fixed map _Fig 62_.
 The list have the actions that will run in order:

-    - lacoes([goforward,turnleft,goforward,goforward,turnleft,shoot,grab,turnleft,goforward,goforward,         turnright,goforward,climb]).
+    - lacoes([goforward,turnleft,goforward,goforward,turnleft,shoot,grab,turnleft,goforward,goforward,turnright,goforward,climb]).

-### Agent 003
+### Agent 004

 Strategy: